p-karthik-eng/profile-assignment/README.md

 - All profile CRUD operations (create, update, delete) are performed via RESTful API calls to a mock backend (`json-server`).
 - The API base URL is configured via environment variables, making it easy to switch between development and production environments.

-### Form Handling & Validation

-- The profile form uses strong validation:
-  - Name: Required, minimum 3 characters.
-  - Email: Required, must be valid.
-  - Age: Optional, must be a number if provided.
-- Errors are shown inline and via MUI Snackbar for a smooth user experience.

 ### Routing